grosv/eloquent-sheets/README.md

 ```

 ### Configuration
 This package relies on [revolution/laravel-google-sheets](https://github.com/kawax/laravel-google-sheets).
 You must handle the configuration for that package and its dependencies for this package to work.
-Follow the instructions in their readme (though you can skip the compoer require bit because I do that already in here).
+Follow the instructions in their readme (though you can skip the composer require bit because I do that already in here).

 ### Usage
 Consider the following Google Sheet.
 We want to lay an Eloquent model on top of it.